-There are more than 30 safehouses for victims across North Texas, yet few provide transportation for victims to arrive to their door.
+There are more than 50 safehouses for victims across North Texas, East Texas and the Greater Houston area, yet few provide transportation for victims to arrive at their door.
 Available domestic violence shelter may be several cities away, in another county, or even more than an hour’s drive away.
-Without a means to get there, victims may not be able to leave their abuser.
+Without a means to get there, victims can't get away from their abuser.

 Families to Freedom solves the transportation problem that is often a barrier to freedom from abuse.
 We are a solution for victims who need to arrive to safety after domestic violence, and for new survivors in shelter who need to reunite with family far away for long term support and security.

-Learn moreOur mission is to transport victims of domestic abuse to safety.
+is to transport victims of abuse to safety.

 It's so easy to say "Why not just leave?"
 Never mind the flip side of why doesn't the abuser just leave.
 Domestic violence at its core is about control.
 Here are a few ways that abusive partners assert control in relationships.